Batiste Dry Shampoo Cancer Lawsuit

 Sun Bum

 Sun Bum is a lifestyle brand founded in 2010 in Florida, USA.
 The company’s mission is to protect those who live and love in the sun.
 Their products are inspired by the beach, embodying a laid-back, sun-soaked lifestyle.
-Sun Bum primarily offers a range of sun care products, including sunscreens, lip balms, hair care products, including dry shampoos, and lotions.
+Sun Bum primarily offers a range of sun care products, including sunscreens, lip balms, and hair care products, including dry shampoos and lotions.
 They are known for their products’ quality – notwithstanding the benzene – which are often infused with tropical scents.

 Paul Mitchell

-Paul Mitchell is a renowned professional hair care brand founded in 1980 by John Paul DeJoria and Paul Mitchell, the latter being a famous hairstylist.
-The brand offers a diverse range of hair care products and styling tools, including shampoos, conditioners, hair treatments, styling products, and hair color products.
+Paul Mitchell is a renowned professional hair care brand founded in 1980 by John Paul DeJoria and Paul Mitchell, a famous hairstylist.
+The brand offers a diverse range of hair care products and styling tools, including shampoos, conditioners, hair treatments, and hair color products.
 It’s recognized for its commitment to professional hairdressers and stylists, offering them a system of high-quality, salon-only products.
 Paul Mitchell is also known for its social and environmental commitment, pioneering cruelty-free product testing in the beauty industry.

 Batiste

 Batiste is a well-known British hair care brand, particularly famous for its dry shampoo products.
 Founded in the 1970s, Batiste has the sharpest focus of the three on dry shampoos, seeking to offer a quick and convenient way to feel they have fresh-looking and feeling hair using a dry shampoo.
 The brand provides a range of dry shampoos for different hair types and colors and has expanded to various fragrances and sizes.
-Batiste’s products are said to have the ability to refresh hair between washes, adding body and texture.
+Batiste’s products are said to refresh hair between washes, adding body and texture.

 Contact Information